AnGo84/Prozorro/README.md

 Information about the tender can be obtained by reference https://public.api.openprocurement.org/api/API_VERSION/tenders/Tender_ID

-For example, information for tender with id **'55e20be09f3544deace53f5a9019f800'** can be taken by link [https://public .api.openprocurement.org/api/2.5/tenders/55e20be09f3544deace53f5a9019f800](https://public.api.openprocurement.org/api/2.5/tenders/55e20be09f3544deace53f5a9019f800)
+For example, information about tender with id **'55e20be09f3544deace53f5a9019f800'** can be taken by link [https ://public .api.openprocurement.org/api/2.5/tenders/55e20be09f3544deace53f5a9019f800](https://public.api.openprocurement.org/api/2.5/tenders/55e20be09f3544deace53f5a9019f800)

 ## Currency rates source